freerig/yanoml/README.md

 ## Q&A

+### I have a problem with...

+You can either leave an issue or open a discussion, your choice.

 ### There isn't any .minecraft/mods dir but mods still works, how?

 That's real magic.

+### Is it safe to use?
+Did you do hardening?

+No, definitely not.
+It's the most basic client and server.
+I will maybe write an optional hardening layer using [Bubblewrap](https://github.com/containers/bubblewrap), to isolate the filesystem.
+You should install only [trustworthy mods](https://docs.fabricmc.net/players/finding-mods)!

 ### Will ... be implemented?

 Maybe, check on the GitHub issues and discussions to see.
 If you find nothing, leave one!

-### I have a problem with...

-You can either leave an issue or open a discussion, your choice.

 ### Can I get some mods with this?

-Yes, but it only supports Fabric for now (Quilt, Forge and others will come one day). `nix run github:freerig/yanoml#examples.fabric` allows you to run a Minecraft Fabric client with [Fabric API](https://modrinth.com/mod/fabric-api), [Immersive Portals](https://modrinth.com/mod/immersiveportals), [Pehkui](https://modrinth.com/mod/pehkui), [Jade](https://modrinth.com/mod/jade) and [Mod Menu](https://modrinth.com/mod/modmenu) installed.
+Yes, but it only supports Fabric for now (Quilt, Forge and others will come one day). `nix run github:freerig/yanoml#examples.fabric.client` allows you to run a Minecraft Fabric client with [Fabric API](https://modrinth.com/mod/fabric-api), [Immersive Portals](https://modrinth.com/mod/immersiveportals), [Pehkui](https://modrinth.com/mod/pehkui), [Jade](https://modrinth.com/mod/jade), [Mod Menu](https://modrinth.com/mod/modmenu) and [Sodium](https://modrinth.com/mod/sodium) installed.

 ### Is it any good?